TsekNet/website/blog/_posts/2020-08-28-psprofile.md

 4. Locate `DejaVu Sans Mono for Powerline`
 5. Click OK

-You should now see your fully customized prompt ✔
+You should now see your fully customized prompt 🎉

 #### Custom Functions

 Here's a high-level summary of some functions that my profile script provides:

+1. Auto-update: Download the latest profile file from GitHub if necessary
 1. Set the PowerShell Window Title with useful information such as elevation and version
 1. Install and import modules listed above
 1. Overwrite `ll` / `ls` / `history` commands for better results